Shreya-P02/Keelvar-An-Agentic-AI-Case-Study/README.md

 - Additional early-stage private investors

 ## 5. Supply CHain Problem Addressed
 Procurement is a critical component of supply chain management and it includes selecting suppliers, negotiating contracts and controlling costs.
-However, standard procurement processes do face several challenges:
+However, standard procurement processes do face several key challenges:

-- Manual and time-consuming sourcing processes
+- Manual, time-consuming sourcing done with the use of spreadsheets lead to inefficiencies and errors.
-- Limited ability to review detailed supplier offers
+- Limited ability to review detailed supplier offers across various restrictions and compromises.
+- Missing Insight into ideal supplier pairings, hindering smart data choices.
-- Difficulty responding quickly to market changes.
+- Difficulty responding quickly to market changes due to reactive and slow procurement processes.
+- Over-dependence on routine manual jobs such as issuing RFQs and reviewing bids.
-- Poor oversight of supplier links
+- Poor oversight of supplier relationships and dependencies as supply chains get more complex.

-These issues can create inefficiencies, rising costs and delays in supply chain operations.
+These problems intensify with more complicated, globalised sourcing, making it difficult for companies to achieve cost efficiency and expansion with outdated tools.

+Overall, these issues highlight a growing gap between modern supply chain complexity and the limitations of conventional procurement methods, therefore creating the need for more intelligent and automated sourcing solutions.

-According to industry analysis, disruptions such as changing logistics capacity and supply shortages have complicated procurement choices, calling for smarter, automated tools. ([Keelvar][3])
+According to industry analysis, disruptions such as changing logistics capacity and supply shortages have further complicated procurement choices, calling for smarter, data-driven tools.

 ## 6. AI Technology used by Keelvar

 - Combinatorial Optimization & Game Theory - Keelvar's core engine applies game theory to evaluate thousands of supplier combinations simultaneously , rather than simply selecting the cheapest option per line item.
 The platform supports bundle bidding , whereby a supplier may offfer a  conditional discount if awarded multiple contracts.
 The AI calculates whether accepting such a bundle yields greater overall value than splitting contracts across separate low cost suppliers